South Korea: Ancient Korea

 The Korean Peninsula was inhabited as early as the Lower Paleolithic period.
 According to Korea's founding mythology, the history of Korea begins with the founding of Joseon (also known as "Gojoseon", or "Old Joseon", to differentiate it from the 14th century dynasty) in 2333 BC by the legendary Dangun.
 Gojoseon was noted in Chinese records in the early 7th century.
 Gojoseon expanded until it controlled the northern Korean Peninsula and parts of Manchuria.
 Gija Joseon was purportedly founded in the 12th century BC, but its existence and role have been controversial in the modern era.
 In 108 BC, the Han dynasty defeated Wiman Joseon and installed four commanderies in the northern Korean peninsula.
 Three of the commanderies fell or retreated westward within a few decades, but the Lelang commandery remained a center of cultural and economic exchange with successive Chinese dynasties ruling for four centuries, until it was conquered by Goguryeo in 313.

-The linguistic homeland of Proto-Koreans is located somewhere in southern Siberia/Manchuria, such as the Liao River area or the Amur River area.
+The linguistic homeland of Proto-Koreans is located somewhere in southern Siberia, or Manchuria, such as the Liao River area or the Amur River area.
 Proto-Koreans arrived in the southern part of the Korean Peninsula at around 300 BC, replacing and assimilating Japonic-speaking Yayoi and likely causing their migration to the Japanese archipelago.